What is a valvuloplasty?

 - Increased pain, redness, swelling, or bleeding or other drainage from the insertion site

-- Coolness, numbness or tingling, or other changes in the affected extremity
+- Coolness, numbness, tingling, or other changes in the affected leg or arm

 - Chest pain or pressure, nausea or vomiting, profuse sweating, dizziness, or fainting

 - Decreased urination

 - Swelling of the arms, legs, or abdomen